glav/llm-code-analyser/README.md

 python app.py --solutionpath ..
 ```
 This will analyse the solution in the parent directory of the app directory for this solution.

+**Important Note:** If you are not using a device with a suitable GPU, this process can take quite some time and consume a lot of CPU.